 The James Nash SHS community welcomes international students to our campus.

 When local and international students meet at our school, through EQI’s regional program, all students broaden their learning experiences and make new friends.
-We are part of the Regional Program which sees up to five students homestaying in our area.
+We are part of the Regional Program which sees up to ten students homestaying in our area.
 This supports the school’s goal of pursuing educational excellence for all learners.

 Our past and present international students have travelled from Norway or Germany to spend from one to four terms with us.
 They enjoy the experience of a genuine Australian country town.
 Gympie is a medium-sized Aussie town, surrounded by rural properties and national parks, and is an hour’s drive to beaches and a two hour’s drive to Brisbane, Queensland’s capital city.
 The beach-side resort of Noosa is around 85kms to the south of Gympie and Fraser Island World Heritage Area is within reach for day trips.
 Gympie was founded as a result of the discovery of gold in 1867.
 As a result, the town centre has historical buildings located close to old alluvial diggings which are now a lovely park.

 James Nash State High School is a large co-educational secondary school located on the north side of Gympie.